Cory Bernardi: Abortion

 Bernardi is anti-abortion, saying those who support it are "pro death".
 On 16 November 2017, Bernardi moved a motion in the Senate to ban abortion on gender grounds.
 He was one of the 10 senators who voted in favour of the motion, which was defeated 10 votes to 36.

 Nuclear industrial development

-Bernardi supports the legalisation of nuclear fuel cycle activities in Australia which, as of November 2017, are prohibited under the EPBC Act and ARPANS Act.
+Bernardi supports the legalisation of nuclear fuel cycle activities in Australia which, as of November 2017, are prohibited under the Environment Protection and Biodiversity Conservation Act 1999 and the Australian Radiation Protection and Nuclear Safety Act 1998.
 In November 2017, he presented the Nuclear Fuel Cycle (Facilitation) Bill in the Senate to repeal these prohibitions, effectively enabling future proposals for activities such as: nuclear waste importation, storage and disposal, nuclear power generation, further processing of uranium and the reprocessing of spent nuclear fuel.

 Publications

 Bernardi is the author of The Conservative Revolution, published in 2013.

 Criticism

 On 28 September 2015, Tony Jones, host of the television program Q&A on ABC, referred to "Cory Bernardi's Golden Dawn or something" in the context of the prospect of Bernardi forming his own political party.
 The Greek political party Golden Dawn has been characterised as neo-fascist.
 ABC later stated that the words were intended only as shorthand for a new conservative party and not to suggest that Bernardi shared the views of Golden Dawn.

 In February 2016, Labor Opposition Leader Bill Shorten labelled Bernardi a "homophobe".
 In March, student protesters trashed Bernardi's Adelaide office and wrote slogans such as "stop homophobia" after Bernardi raised concerns about the content of the Safe Schools Program.
 Bernardi claimed the program was indoctrinating minors.

 Bernardi was criticised for comments regarding the role of women in the military.
 Liberal Senator Linda Reynolds called Bernardi a "disgrace" in response to Bernardi's condemnation of women seeking combat roles in the military.